Turnpike and dissipativity in generalized discrete-time stochastic linear-quadratic optimal control: Setting and preliminary results

-This choice of the stochastic filtration induces a causality requirement, which ensures that the control action $U(k)$ at time $k$ only depends on the sequence of past disturbances $\lbrace W(s) \rbrace_{s=0,\ldots,k-1}$ but not on future events.
+This choice of the stochastic filtration is also called the minimal \cite{Fristedt1997} or natural filtration \cite{Protter2005} of the stochastic process $X\args$ and induces a causality requirement, which guarantees that we only take past but not future events into account for our control design.
+More precisely, the filtration \eqref{eq:Filtration} ensures that the control action $U(k)$ at time $k$ only depends on the observed states $\lbrace X(s) \rbrace_{s=0,\ldots,k-1}$ and the influence of the disturbances $\lbrace W(s) \rbrace_{s=0,\ldots,k-1}$ is implicitly handled via the state recursion.
+Thus, our control laws correspond to state feedbacks and not to direct disturbance feedbacks.
 We refer to \cite{Fristedt1997, Protter2005} for more details on stochastic filtrations.\\ Further, we assume that $\lbrace W(k) \rbrace_{k \in \N_0}$ is an arbitrary but fixed sequence of \textit{i.i.d.} random variables and that for every $k \in \N_0$ the random variable $W(k) \sim \varrho_W$ is independent of $X(k)$ and $U(k)$.
-Here $\varrho_W$ is a not necessarily Gaussian probability distribution with finite mean $\mu_W$ and covariance matrix $\Sigma_W \in \R^{m \times m}$.
+Here $\varrho_W$ is a not necessarily Gaussian probability distribution with finite mean $\mu_W \in \R^m$ and covariance matrix $\Sigma_W \in \R^{m \times m}$.
 For a given initial value $X_0 \sim \varrho_0$ and control $U\args$, we denote the solution of system \eqref{eq:StochSystem} by $X_{U}(\cdot,X_0)$, or short by $X\args$ if the initial value and the control are unambiguous.
 Note, that the solution $X_{U}(\cdot,X_0)$ also depends on the disturbance $W(\cdot)$.
 However, for the sake of readability, we do not highlight this in our notation. \\ We abbreviate the dynamics

 and define the stage cost $\Ell: \Ltwo{\R^n} \times \Ltwo{\R^l} \rightarrow \R$ as

 where $Q_1$, $Q_2 \in \R^{n \times n}$, and $R_1$, $R_2 \in \R^{l \times l}$, with $Q_1$, $Q_2$, $R_1$ and $R_2$ symmetric, $Q_1,Q_2,R_2 \geq 0$ and $R_1 > 0$ and $s \in \R^n$, $v \in \R^l$, $c \in \R$.